-This Memorandum of Understanding was developed as part of a federal Substance Abuse Mental Health Services Administration (SAMHSA) Healthy Transitions grant awarded to DHHS in 2009.
-The grant directed the state to seek to create policy at the state level which has direct impact on the practice level and to have the practice level advice the state level on the policy development.
+This policy was developed as part of a federal Substance Abuse Mental Health Services Administration (SAMHSA) Healthy Transitions grant awarded to DHHS in 2009.
+The grant directed the state to seek to create policy at the state level which has direct impact on the practice level and to have the practice level advise the state level on the policy development.